sidchopp/books-app-graphQL/README.md

 });
 ```

-Start your server and in graphiql console, on Left write and press the start/play button:
+- Now, start the server and type `http://localhost:4000/graphql` and it will open a graphiQL tool and on Left side write:

 ```js{
   author(id: 3){